siccha/.vim/README.md

 ```

 ### Install vim plugins
-`vim-plug` can e.g. easily manage vim-plugins that are available on github.
+Among other things, `vim-plug` can easily manage vim-plugins that are available on github.
 It is already contained in this .vim-folder and does not need to be installed manually.
 For more information see [jungeunn/vim-plug](https://github.com/junegunn/vim-plug).

-To use YouCompleteMe, make sure you have Vim 7.3.598 with python2 support.
+To use YouCompleteMe, make sure you have at the latest Vim 7.3.598 with python2 support.
 Ubuntu 14.04 and later have a Vim that is recent enough.
-You can see the version of Vim installed by running `vim --version`.
-For more information about the installation of YCM check
+For more information on how to install YCM check
 [Valloric/YouCompleteMe](https://github.com/Valloric/YouCompleteMe#ubuntu-linux-x64-installation).
 ```sh
     sudo apt-get install build-essential cmake
     sudo apt-get install python-dev
 ```

-Now you can restart vim to reload .vimrc and enter `:PlugInstall` to install all plugins listed in `vimrc` via `vim-plug`.
+Now you can restart vim to reload .vimrc and enter `:PlugInstall` to
+automagically install all plugins listed in the `vimrc` via `vim-plug`.
-YouCompleteMe is automatically compiled using python2 at the end of calling `:PlugInstall`.
+YouCompleteMe is automatically compiled using Python 2 at the end of calling `:PlugInstall`.